I’d say my first mistake when booking a holiday in Costa del Sol was not checking reviews of my resort first.

-The food was very good — not exceptional (try a Riu Palace for that!) but it was good.
+The food was good — not exceptional, try a Riu Palace for that — but really good.
 Other reviewers comments about there being nothing but fried food are complete nonsense.
 You could quite easily eat nothing but fried food but there are plenty of other options.
-There are different themed nights which provide a wider range of food and they’re a bit of fun.
-These were mostly ok.

 The pools are quite something.
-After a bit of a schlep over a bridge to the Beach Club you’re greeted by pool after pool with a great range of facilities and plenty of sun beds.
-The pool by the main hotel filled up very quickly and was difficult to find a spot by, but over the road there was always plenty of sun beds, despite it being one of the busiest weeks of the year.
+After a bit of a schlep over a bridge to the Beach Club, you’re greeted by pool after pool with a great range of facilities and plenty of sunbeds.
+The pool by the main hotel filled up very quickly and was difficult to find a spot by, but over the road there were always plenty of sunbeds, despite it being one of the busiest weeks of the year.

 The entertainment wasn’t anything special for the adults, but the kids absolutely loved it.
 And anything that can keep them quiet is all right by me!